planetarium/libplanet/Docs/articles/design.md

 We call the unit of such pair of log and its signature a
 @"Libplanet.Tx.Transaction`1", and it consists of multiple
 @"Libplanet.Tx.Transaction`1.Actions".
-How transactions and actions grouped is left to a game engineer's discretion.
+How transactions and actions are grouped is left to a game engineer's discretion.
 For example, if there are four actions like *A* to *D*, these can be grouped altogether (e.g., *{A, B, C, D}*), or be into two or three groups (e.g., *{A} & {B, C, D}*), or rather have